 Long-Term Disability Insurance for Lab Technicians

 You are exposed to hazardous chemicals and compounds daily as a lab technician.
 Those dangerous materials may cause issues that result in you being unable to work.
 Additionally, other substantial stressors on the job may cause serious injuries.
 Due to the potentially harmful nature of lab technician work, many jobs offer long-term disability (LTD) insurance as a company benefit.
 You may also purchase LTD insurance independently to protect you if you cannot work because of an injury or illness.
-The long-term disability attorneys of Abell and Capitan Law can help you file your LTD insurance claim if you have not already filed your claim.
+The long-term disability attorneys of Capitan Law can help you file your LTD insurance claim if you have not already filed your claim.

 Unfortunately, insurance companies will sometimes wrongfully deny your LTD insurance claim for various reasons.
 However, hope is not lost if your insurance company wrongfully denies your LTD claim.
-The attorneys of Abell and Capitan Law have experience helping individuals just like you with a wide range of occupational disabilities.
+The attorneys of Capitan Law have experience helping individuals just like you with a wide range of occupational disabilities.
 With our skills and expertise, we can help you appeal your claim denial and fight for the compensation you deserve.
 Don’t waste more time figuring out what you’ll do without your LTD benefits.
-Contact Abell and Capitan Law today for a confidential consultation to discuss your options.
+Contact Capitan Law today for a confidential consultation to discuss your options.

 What Is Long-Term Disability Insurance?